StanfordCBCL/svSuperEstimator/README.md

 project: path/to/my_simvascular_project

 # -------------------------------------------------------------------------------------------
-# (Optional) Global settungs for all tasks (can also be specified individually for each task)
+# (Optional) Global settings for all tasks (can also be specified individually for each task)
 # -------------------------------------------------------------------------------------------
 global:
   num_procs: 48             # Number of processors
   overwrite: True           # Overwrite existing task results
   report_html: True         # Export task report as html
-  report_files: False       # Export task reports as seperate files
+  report_files: False       # Export task reports as separate files
   debug: False              # Generate debug output and files
-  post_proc_only: False     # Only perform postprocessing on existing results.
+  core_run: True            # Toggle core run
+  post_proc: True           # Toggle post processing

 # -------------------------------------------------------------------------------------------
 # Task configuration (configure one or more tasks)